Infosound Media (Charity Support) is primarily for British talking newspapers and magazines, local sight loss charities, information services, radio

 Using Infosound Audio Material

-to explain to your listeners the inclusion of Infosound material in your audio publication or programme, there is a suggested script in
+to explain to your listeners the inclusion of Infosound material in your audio publication or programme or

 downloaded and in such a way that they play all the way through, uninterrupted, exactly as produced by us.

 Current downloadable Infosound Audio Articles

 Here we list the latest audio articles that we currently have for you to download and use.
 In each case, the audio article's title is intended to give a description of

+what it is about.
 It is worth pointing out that this selection of audio articles may be refreshed at least every few days, so it could be a good idea to check this page